Mixed Single Pyramid

 The winner is the player at the top of the pyramid.

 Players joining a Pyramid Challenge after the start date will be placed at the extreme right of the bottom row.

-Entry is subject to agreeing to your name and contact details being circulated to all competitors and being displayed on the website.
+Entry is subject to payment of a nominal fee (£5) and agreeing to your name and contact details being circulated to all competitors and being displayed on the website.